Public Data:

 • Version Control: CVS, RCS, Subversion (SVN), git

-• Debugging Tools: Valgrind, GDB and IDE tools such as MPLAB
+• Debugging Tools: Valgrind, GDB and IDE tools for point-break debugging such as QtCreator

 Computer Security Techniques (aka Ethical Hacking):